The most adorable classic vintage underwear online. Free Shipping on all UK orders.

 Fully fashioned, seamless, FF, RHT, Cuban heel, flat knit, mesh, keyhole, micromesh - nylon stocking terminology can seem a little confusing at first.
-Here is a useful guide to buying vintage nylon stockings.
+Instead of having to read endless vintage how to books, here is a useful guide to buying vintage nylon stockings.

-Fully fashioned seamed stockings explained.
+Fully fashioned seamed stockings explained in a short video.
 A visual guide to seamed stockings.

 Point heel (or French Point heel): A fairly long heel that is delicate in width and comes to a point at the end.